-From our Admissions and Administrative staff to our Senior Fellows and Clinical staff, the Claudia Black Young Adult Center employs only the most knowledgeable, experienced and compassionate people.
-We pride ourselves on providing quality, cutting-edge care from some of the nation’s leading industry experts.
+From our Admissions and Administrative staff to our Senior Fellows and Clinical staff, the Claudia Black Young Adult Center employs only the most knowledgeable, experienced, and compassionate people.
+We pride ourselves on providing quality, cutting-edge care from some of the nation’s leading addiction experts.

 Young Adult Treatment Team